 All those things are arguably clear ethics violations that can create the potential for a disciplinary action against an attorney.
 Moreover, they can give rise to a malpractice lawsuit that seeks a meaningful remedy for a client harmed by an advocate’s negligent (and sometimes willful) breach of duty.

 Glickman & Glickman attorneys protect the rights and interests of clients who have suffered injury from ethics violations and other substandard conduct engaged in by their legal counsel.
-We represent clients all across California from our offices in Beverly Hills and San Francisco, respectively.
+We represent clients all across California from our offices in Sherman Oaks and San Francisco, respectively.

 We welcome readers’ questions and contacts to our firm.